edeno/Better-Science-Code/README.md

 # Better-Science-Code
-A presentation based on various documents on the web and my own experiences of scientific coding
+A presentation based on various documents on the web and my own experiences of scientific computing and data analysis.

 # Bibliography
 * [Good enough practices in scientific computing](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/)